Private Student Loan Rates as low as

-- No origination fee (BECU doesn't charge you an application fee to process the loan)
+- No origination fee.
+BECU doesn't charge you an application fee to process the loan.1

-- 0.25% APR interest-rate discount when you sign up for automatic payments2
+- Get a 0.25% APR interest-rate discount when you sign up for automatic payments.2

-- Legal adult in the state in which student resides (age 18 in most states)
+- Legal adult in the state in which the student resides (age 18 in most states).

 Thinking of cosigning?
 You're in good company.
 Most new students use a cosigner to qualify for student loans.
 Here's what you need to know:

-- Cosigners aren't required for private student loans, but students may not qualify without one.
+- Cosigners aren't required for private student loans, but students may be less likely to qualify without one.

-- Cosigners may help a student borrower receive a lower interest rate than if the student applied on his or her own.
+- Cosigners may help a student borrower receive a lower interest rate than if the student applied on their own.

 - Cosigners can be released from the loan after 24 months of consecutive, on-time payments.
-This means you can remove their name from the loan.3
+This means the cosigner remove their name from the student's loan.3

 Frequently Asked Questions